sreesankarsankarayya/1gig/TheFirst.md

 #This is a MarkDown file
-THe content of the file will be edited lated as the philosophy of git emphasisis on commit often, perfect later and publish once !
+The content of the file will be edited lated as the philosophy of git emphasisis on commit often, perfect later and publish once !